 - Example: C&E SOC/SOC 360

-To see more about general education requirements, see the Requirements for Undergraduate Degrees in Guide.
+To see more about general requirements, see the Requirements for Undergraduate Degrees in Guide.

 Limitations on Enrollment/Audience